Next up in our “Ask Drone Girl” series is about how one can learn to fly drones in-person. If you have a question for Drone Girl, contact her here.

 I would love to learn how to fly drones!
 Specifically, because I want to start a group that specializes in search and rescue missions for lost pets.
 My niece is desperately searching for her lost cat and we are trying to find any means possible to help in the search.
 Please let me know if you know of any groups that are located in Manchester, Maryland.

-I have a few recommendations for the best ways to learn how to fly drones:
+And with that, here are the best ways to learn how to fly drones in-person:

 UAV Coach offers two-three hour, personal drone flight lessons for individuals or small groups.
 The trainings are offered in more than 20 cities around the U.S. including Atlanta, Miami, Boston, Denver, Chicago and — not too far from you — in Gaithersburg, Maryland (view all the available cities here).